 Enjoying the Cherry Blossoms at Koganei (1886) by Toyohara Chikanobu

-A lavish hanami picnic has been the norm ever since the Heian period (from 794 to 1185), with most commoners joining in the cultural practice by the Edo period (from 1603 to 1868).
-Often people read poetry and sang songs under the cherry blossoms.
+A lavish hanami picnic has been the norm ever since the Heian period, albeit mostly for the nobility.
+Commoners joined in the cultural practice by the Edo period (1603-1868).
+People would often drink, eat, read poetry and sing songs under the cherry blossoms.
+It’s not unlike a cherry blossom picnic one might see nowadays in Yoyogi Park for instance.

 Viewing Cherry Blossoms in the Inner Precincts of the Temple at Asakusa (1857) by Utagawa Kunisato